dbushell/docker-wordpress-scripts/README.md

 npx dws stop
 ```

-Stop all running containers for this project.
+Stop all running containers for the project.

 ### start